Kyle Ferguson

-Kyle Ferguson (born 24 September 1999) is a Scottish professional footballer who plays as a central defender for club Yeovil Town.
+Kyle Ferguson (born 24 September 1999) is a Scottish professional footballer who plays as a central defender for club Gateshead.

 Career

 Early career

 Born in Glasgow, Ferguson played youth football for Rangers, Kilmarnock, and Airdrieonians, before playing senior football with Clyde.
 He then played college soccer for Medaille College and in Sweden for Ytterhogdal, before signing for Irish club Waterford.

 Harrogate Town

 After playing with English club Altrincham, he signed for Harrogate Town in June 2022.
 In February 2023, he returned to Altrincham on a one month loan, a deal later extended until the end of the season.

 Rochdale

 On 23 June 2023, Ferguson joined Rochdale on a two-year contract.
 On 14 March 2025, Ferguson joined Yeovil Town on loan until the end of the 2024–25 season.
 On 12 April 2025 after making four appearances for Yeovil, Ferguson was recalled by Rochdale.
 He was released by Rochdale at the end of the season.